 14.2.
 Punctuality

-Data are published at national level according to the release calendar and transmitted to Eurostat via EDAMIS on time, within 14 months after the end of the reference year.
+Data are published at national level according to the release calendar and transmitted to Eurostat via EDAMIS on time.

 15.1.
 Comparability - geographical